Does Credo Technology (CRDO) Pay a Dividend? (2026)

 Does Credo Technology (CRDO) pay a dividend?

-Credo Technology (CRDO) currently returns little or nothing as a dividend.
+No. There is no dividend on CRDO in our data and the yield is 0%.
 Credo trades at a steep premium to its earnings and sales, reflecting the speed of its AI-driven revenue ramp and high margins.
 The trailing P/E has been well over 90x, with a lower forward multiple as analysts model continued growth.
 At this valuation the stock is sensitive to any slowdown in hyperscaler AI spending or a stumble at a major customer.

 The bottom line on the CRDO dividend